xyz-digital/xyz-digital.github.io/_posts/2020-06-29-neurotribes-part-one-autism-as-a-spectrum.md

 Another important piece of the puzzle is framing the discovery of autism in the context of World War II.
 Kanner and Asperger were just starting to get down to business when the world erupted in to war.
 Asperger served as a medical officer in the Axis occupation of Yugoslavia.
 Near the end of the war, a school Aspberger opened to help the children he was seeing was bombed, destroying it and much of Aspberger's early work.
 In Maryland, Kanner was busy rescuing hundreds of Jewish physicians by helping them relocate to the United States and housing them.

 This is the first part of three based on the book *NeuroTribes*.
-The next two parts will be added once they are ready.
+The next part will focus more on the topic of eugenics and how it intertwines with the history of autism.